HexdDesign/i3-Theme-Switcher/README.md

 ## ── ✦ .
 Arch i3 Theme Switcher . ✦ ──

-Switch themes on i3 with this stunning collection of different high quality themes to choose from. :sparkles:
+:sparkles: Switch themes on i3 with this stunning collection of different high quality themes to choose from. :sparkles:

-### ꩜
+***